V4Fire/Core/src/core/object/watch/README.md

 unwatch();
 ```

+## Known limitations

+1. The assessors' based engine doesn't watch array indices.
+To add or remove new elements to an array, use array methods.
+   Or, you can use `set/unset` methods from a watcher to add or remove elements by a path.

+2. The assessors' based engine doesn't watch newly added elements.
+   To add watching for these properties, use `set/unset` methods from a watcher to add or remove elements by a path.

 ## How it works?

 The module provides a function to watch changes.
 It takes an object to watch, optionally some watching options,